Yuyan-Lei/MobileAppDev-FindMeow/README.md

 **Cuichan Wu**:

+1. Implemented and redesigned heart buttons for cat-information screen and find-breeder screen.
+2. Implemented cattery card in cat-information screen to get real time cattery name.
+3. Redesigned go back button style and icon.
+4. Implemented cat-information screen by adding cat details.
+5. Redesigned cat chip in post-new-cat screen and cat-information screen.
+6. Redesigned style for some screens.
+7. Adjusted datePicker color for iOS users.
+8. Unified font style on all screens.
+9. Added chips and enabled users to filter cats on discover-cat screen.
+10. Added cattery photo in cat-information cattery contact section.
+11. Implemented simple notification.
+12. Enabled users to make a phone call when press the phone button.

 **Yuyan Lei**:

 1. Implemented verification and error alerts on the login & signup page.
 2. Added the password confirmation to the signup page.
 3. Enabled users to star a cattery and displayed the realtime collection list.